Jacobitism: Political background

 When the English and Scottish Parliaments refused to remove civil restrictions on Catholics and Non-Conformists, James dismissed them and used the Royal Prerogative to force his measures through.
 These actions re-opened disputes over religion, rewarded the Protestant dissidents who rebelled in 1685, and undermined his own supporters.
 It also ignored the impact of the 1685 Edict of Fontainebleau, which revoked tolerance for French Protestants and created an estimated 400,000 refugees, 40,000 of whom settled in London.
-Two events turned discontent into rebellion, the first being the birth of James's son on 10 June 1688, which created the prospect of a Catholic dynasty.
+Two events turned discontent into rebellion, the first being the birth of James's son on 10 June 1688, which created the prospect of a Catholic royal dynasty.
 The second was James's prosecution of the Seven Bishops, which seemed to go beyond tolerance for Catholicism into actively attacking the Church of England.
 Their acquittal on 30 June caused widespread rejoicing, and destroyed James's political authority.

 In 1685, many had feared civil war if James were bypassed.
 By 1688, even his chief minister, the Earl of Sunderland, felt only his removal could prevent it.
-Sunderland secretly coordinated an Invitation to William, assuring Mary and her husband and James's nephew, William of Orange of English support for armed intervention.
+Sunderland secretly coordinated an Invitation to William, assuring Mary and her husband, William of Orange (who was also James's nephew), of English support for armed intervention.
 William landed in Brixham on 5 November with 14,000 men; as he advanced, James's army deserted and he went into exile on 23 December.
 In February 1689, the English Parliament appointed William and Mary joint monarchs of England, while the Scots followed suit in March.